AkiAkiii/Literature-Notes/2022/0629 - 0706 A fast likelihood approach for estimation of large phylogenies from continuous trait data.md

 # Overview

+## Goal

+developing methods for for phylogenetic inference using continuous trait data (can we understand it as a classification problem?)

 ## Method Mechanism

 The approximation works by first computing the maximum likelihood estimates of some internal branch lengths, and then inferring the tree-topology using these estimates

 ## Fill in gap:
-more computationally efficient than existing methods for such data while still achieving comparable accuracy
+1. more computationally efficient than existing methods for such data while still achieving comparable accuracy

+2. Though distance and parsimony methods are computationally fast, they can *produce incorrect estimates of the topology* when **the rates of evolution are unequal across lineages**, even with an infinite number of sites
 ## Innovation:
 use of the mathematical properties of tree-topologies for inference, and thus serves as a useful addition to the collection of methods available for estimating phylogenies from continuous trait data.